-This Transylvanian Mushroom Stew (Tocanita de Ciuperci) is an easy yet delicious vegetarian dish that mushroom lovers will enjoy.
-It is cheap, hearty, flavorful, and ready in under 20 minutes.
-Transylvanians serve it with polenta or pasta.
-Pickles are a must in my house with this.
+This Transylvanian Mushroom Stew (Tocăniță de Ciuperci) is an easy yet incredibly delicious vegetarian dish that every mushroom lover will enjoy.
+It’s cheap, hearty, flavorful, and ready in under 20 minutes, making it the perfect meal for busy weeknights.

 Why You'll Love this Mushroom Stew (Tocanita de Ciuperci)